regismeyssonnier/LangageRM_v2.0/README.md

 Claude is token limited and you can't use all the day like Deepseek. https://claude.ai

 ChatGPT are also like Claude token limited. https://chatgpt.com/

+## How to improve my langage ?

+If there is some fund investissor to put money in my businness, I accept the billions.

+That's not a joke, I think I was born to late all was discovered before my birdthday.

+I think I am the greatest and I think i deserve Turing prize, Nobel prize or other decoration for my wall.